 This is the first trip that I did with my fellow Couchsurfers from Bangalore.
 Of course, we had a nice diversity in the group, four people and three nationalities.
 Chitradurga is a district in Karnataka and is about 200 km from Bangalore on Tumkur Road.
-There are KSRTC buses that ply between Bangalore and Chitradurga.
+There are KSRTC buses that ply from Bangalore.
 But if you decide to drive, it may not be a bad idea as the road is good.
 There is not much traffic for most of the stretch and you can enjoy driving.
 There are multiple Kamat restaurants and a Coffee Day on the highway for food stops.
 Of course, there are some familiar Dhabas as well.

 Chitradurga Fort & Chandravalli Caves – Weekend Getaways from Bangalore

 Surprisingly, both Lonely Planet and Outlook’s 52-weekend getaways from Bangalore do not talk about this destination.
 I seriously wonder ‘Why?”.
 The only place that has information about this place is Wikipedia.

 The place has multiple things to offer, there are Chandravalli Caves that are from the BC era.
 And are truly ancient and give you insights into the way people thought in that era.
 Built their hideouts and places to capture their enemies.
 There are places in the caves where the saints would go down and meditate in absolute silence.
 There are places where kings used to hide out.
 And there are places where enemies were left in cells with no sound and light, making it impossible for them to escape.
 The stone carvings indicate both the Hindu and the Buddhist influences.